mwhooo/AzureDriftDetector/README.md

 ## 🔇 Drift Ignore Configuration

-The drift detection system includes a comprehensive ignore mechanism to suppress false positives caused by Azure platform behaviors beyond your control.
+The drift detection system includes a comprehensive ignore mechanism to suppress noise caused by Azure platform behaviors beyond your control.

 ### Purpose
 The ignore functionality is specifically designed to filter out "noise" from: